 Since 2004 she has been living in Quilcene with her husband, who is a musician, and her now ten year old son.
 They live “off the grid” on five acres of land that they homestead (if you can call leaving every day to go to work homesteading).
 She loves to garden, jog with her wolf dog, hike, travel, go camping, read, craft (fiber arts), sing when no one is listening, dance when no one’s watching, and is excitedly learning how to play the steel drums with her husband and son.

 Heather taught in Quilcene for two years as a math specialist and student learning plan consultant, then for three years as a primary classroom teacher.
-In 2015 she took a job teaching kindergarten at Grant Street, moved to first grade the following year, and this year she is delighted to be teaching in OPEPO as a 1-5 multiage math teacher.
+In 2015 she took a job teaching kindergarten at Grant Street, moved to first grade the following year, and has been teaching math, science, and inquiry in OPEPO since 2019.
 She recently achieved National Board Certification in Early General Education.
 She thoroughly enjoys sharing her love of learning with the children in her classroom and is thrilled that what she calls work is also her joy and passion.

 - Using a child-centered approach as the basis of learning and community decisions.